saigegit/SAIGE-doc/docs/set_step1.md

         --traitType=binary        \
         --isCateVarianceRatio=TRUE	\
         --outputPrefix=./output/example_binary_sparseGRM	\
         --IsOverwriteVarianceRatioFile=TRUE

     ```

 2. When a full GRM is used to fit the null model (GRM is constructed on-the-fly using genotypes in the PLINK file, **--plinkfile=**)

-   * Use a full GRM to fit the null model(by default, *--useSparseGRMtoFitNULL=FALSE*)
+   * Use a full GRM to fit the null model(by default, --useSparseGRMtoFitNULL=FALSE) with multiple CPUs ( --nThreads)
    * Use both a full GRM (to be constrcuted using genotypes in the PLINK file) and a sparse GRM with *--useSparseGRMforVarRatio=TRUE* to estimate the variance ratio(s)
        ** Use *--sparseGRMFile* for the file containing the sparse GRM
        ** Use *--sparseGRMSampleIDFile* for the file containing the IDs for samples in the sparse GRM